-After a successful mating a pale greeny-blue egg is laid between mid-January and March.
+After a successful mating a pale green-blue egg is laid between mid-January and March.
 For the next 54-58 days the parents will incubate this egg.
-On average each parents sits for between 2 and 5 days before swapping.
+On average each parent sits for between 2 and 5 days before swapping.
 While incubating they spend most of their time sleeping.

 If they lose an egg they may lay another.
-In captivity this is used to accelerate the breeding with one egg being artificially raised.
-This helped to increase the population of these birds quickly.
+In captivity this is used to accelerate the breeding program with one egg being artificially raised.
+This allows double the number of eggs to be produced each year.

-Chicks are born covered with a grayish down and their eyes already open.
+Chicks are covered with grayish down at birth and their eyes already open.
 It may take 2 ½ days for the chick to break out of the egg after it first begins to break.
 Their head, neck, underwing and belly are bare meaning the parents will keep it warm.

 Eight weeks after hatching they make their first trips out of the nest.
 After eighteen weeks they will begin to get juvenile plumage.
 Full plumage develops by 24-25 weeks old.

-At 5-6 months old they will take their first flights.
+At 5-6 months old the young California condor will take their first flights.

 By 8-9 months they will journey out on their own.
 Their parents continue to provide food throughout their first winter though.